andrewmmc/gatsby-theme-minimalism/gatsby-theme-minimalism/README.md

 ```

 ## How to use
-Edit `gatsby-config.js` and replace `siteMetadata` by the following:
+Edit `gatsby-config.js` and replace `siteMetadata` by the following configs:
 ```js
 module.exports = {
   siteMetadata: {